temuujin-m/start-fe/README.md

 # start-fe

-This repo is mainly for study notes, assignments for "Advanced-Webapps-Class" cirriculum.
+This repo is mainly for study notes, assignments of "Advanced-Webapps-Class" cirriculum.
 Feel free to use notes from this repo.